Aircraft Mechanic II - A-10

 Complies with the requirements of the FOD prevention, housekeeping, tool control, environmental and safety programs.

-Completes all necessary manual and automated records required by USAF and Company directives.
+Completes and ensures completion of all necessary manual and automated records required by USAF and company directives.

 Follows technical data, manuals, regulations, and other maintenance directives as required.